Fort Necessity, Pennsylvania – Defending Against the French

 George Washington in the French and Indian War

 The confrontation at Fort Necessity in the summer of 1754 was the prelude to the war fought by England and France for control of the North American continent.
 The struggle, known in the United States as the French and Indian War, spread worldwide as the Seven Years’ War.
 It ended in 1763 with the removal of French power from North America and India.
-The action at Fort Necessity was also the first significant event in the military career of George Washington.
+The action at Fort Necessity was also the first significant event in George Washington’s military career.
 It was the only time he ever surrendered to an enemy.

 Today, the Fort Necessity National Battlefield in Farmington, Pennsylvania, preserves the site of the Battle of Fort Necessity.
 Visitors can go inside a reconstructed version of the fort and see remnants of the original earthworks that Washington’s men built in preparation for the battle.
 A visitor center provided information about the battles and associated sites with an orientation film and guided tours.
 During the summer, there are historic weapon demonstrations and various other interpretive programs.